Hypertension & Smoking

-- Reduce your risk of disease (such as heart disease, heart attack, lung cancer, throat cancer, emphysema, ulcers, and gum disease)
+- Reduce your risk of disease (such as heart disease, heart attack, lung cancer, throat cancer, emphysema, ulcers, and gum disease).

 - Feel healthier, fewer sore throats, increase stamina and will not cough as much.

-- Saves you lot of money.
+- Saves you lot of money,

 How do you quit smoking?

-- Repeat in the mind the good reasons to quit smoking - get more energy & easy breath, smoking cause’s cancer, heart disease, stroke and lung disease, when pregnant quit smoking helps the child get more oxygen.
+Repeat in mind the good reasons to quit smoking - get more energy & easy breath, smoking cause’s cancer, heart disease, stroke and lung disease, when pregnant quit smoking helps the child get more oxygen.

-- Prepare to quit - fix a date and throughout cigarettes and ashtrays from home, car and place of work.
+- Prepare to quit - fix a date and throughout cigarettes and ashtrays from home, car, and place of work.

 - Get medication if needed - can use nicotine gum, the nicotine patch, or the nicotine lozenge available in medication stores.
-Ask doctor about other medicines that can help - Nicotine nasal spray, Nicotine inhaler, Bupropion SR pills, and Varenicline pills.
+Ask the doctor about other medicines that can help - Nicotine nasal spray, Nicotine inhaler, Bupropion SR pills, and Varenicline pills.